atjames/Front-Support-Helper-Scripts/readme.md

 This is a repository full of different Python scripts that I've used at one point or another on the job at Front.
 I wanted to make these public for other T1.5/T2 peeps.
 These scripts vary and cover everything from working with Front's Core API, to manipulating CSV exports.
 Some of are very niche, while others I use daily.

 It should be noted all of these files are written in Python.
+Each directory contains a ReadMe with more information on what each Python file does.

 Steps on getting Python up and running on your machine can be found below.

 ## How do I run these?

 For documentation on how to get a Python env up and running on your machine check out: https://docs.python.org/3/library/venv.html.